DETAILED ACTION

 Greyscale

-In addition, Manoharan ‘373 teaches additional representative asymmetrical cationic lipids, such as the general structure shown below (p.
+In addition, Manoharan ‘373 teaches additional representative asymmetrical cationic lipids, such as the lipids of the general structure shown below (p.
 16, left column, structure XVII).
-This is taken as an express teaching that the invention disclosed by Manoharan ‘373 encompasses structures comprising both symmetrical and asymmetrical cationic lipids, with group m of lengths from 4-25 (p.
+This is interpreted as teaching that the invention disclosed by Manoharan ‘373 encompasses structures comprising both symmetrical and asymmetrical cationic lipids, with group m of lengths from 4-25 (p.
 17, lines 4-7).

 PNG